Questions and Answers About Your Thyroid Issues

 Q. How do patients typically learn they have a thyroid problem?
 Are the problems obvious?

 Most patients have shown signs or symptoms of thyroid disease.
-After discussion with their physician or provider, thyroid function studies are usually ordered.
+After discussion with their primary care physician or provider, thyroid function studies are usually ordered.
 Some patients, on the other hand, only find out after routine blood work.
 It is not very common, however, for patients to be completely asymptomatic.

 Q. What are the most common thyroid problems you encounter and how do thyroid problems typically affect your patients’ lives?